Kitty's Cookin' Cookbook

 You should have a little less than 2 lbs. of dough, or somewhere between 800–900g.
 Divide the dough in half.
 Note: It’s ok if the portions aren’t exactly half.
 If one half is slightly smaller, use that one for the matcha dough.

 Make the chocolate dough

-Place other half of dough back into the mixing bowl.
-Add all of the chocolate dough ingredients.
+Place half of the dough back into the mixing bowl.
+Add the cocoa powder, milk, and espresso powder (if using).
 Beat on low speed until dough is combined.

-Place doughs on a lightly floured work surface.
-It’s sticky, so do your best in this step.
-With lightly floured hands, carefully form both doughs into a 6 inch long rectangle block, 2 inches tall and 2 inches wide.
-Wrap both dough blocks up in plastic wrap or place on a plate and cover with aluminum foil.
-Refrigerate for just 1 hour.
+The doughs are sticky, so just do your best in this step.
+Place both doughs on a lightly floured work surface.
+(Tip: I like to use cocoa powder as my “flour” for handling/rolling the chocolate dough.)
+With lightly floured hands, carefully form each dough into a 1-inch-thick rectangle block, about 4×5 inches in size.
+Wrap both dough blocks up in plastic wrap, parchment paper, or aluminum foil.
+Refrigerate for 60–90 minutes.
 The *key* is to only refrigerate until the dough is less sticky, but still pliable enough to bend and shape.
-Chilling any longer will make it difficult to form a neat checkerboard pattern.
-If you need to chill it for longer than 1 hour, make sure you let it sit at room temperature for 15-30 minutes before continuing with the next step.
+Chilling any longer will make it difficult to roll together.
+If you need to chill it for longer than 90 minutes, make sure you let it sit at room temperature for 15–30 minutes before continuing with the next step.

 Chill for 2 more hours:

-Wrap each block of dough back up or cover and refrigerate for 2 more hours and up to 4 days.
+Wrap each dough log in plastic wrap, parchment paper, or aluminum foil and refrigerate for 2 more hours and up to 4 days.